Donor Name: The Global Fund for Children

 ● Capable management: Prospective grantee partners must have systems and processes for ensuring responsible management of funds.
 At a minimum, an organization must have basic accounting and reporting systems as well as phone and email access.

 ● Local leadership: Prospective grantee partners must be led by individuals who live and work in the community.
-We prioritize organizations whose leaders were born and raised in the community.
-We do not fund the local offices or affiliates of national or international organizations.
+They prioritize organizations whose leaders were born and raised in the community.
+They do not fund the local offices or affiliates of national or international organizations.

 Eligibility: Beyond these basic eligibility criteria, we use the following selection guidelines in identifying organizations that are truly exceptional.